My name is Kevin Deldycke, I’m a Data Engineer living in Paris, France.

 I graduated with a Master’s in Software and Industrial Engineering from École Centrale de Lille‘s IG2I department.

-- Designed and implemented alone the whole telemetry and billing pipeline which Scaleway relies on to collect payments every month.
+- Designed, implemented and operated alone the whole telemetry and billing pipeline which Scaleway relies on to collect payments every month.
 All the revenue Scaleway is generating is established and consolidated by my pipeline.

 - Wrote the best open-source payroll software of the world.